Abdul-Rafae-Mohammed/StepByStepGuideToSetupPythonAppWithOracleATP/README.md

 - demonstrate native JSON support in Oracle Database.

 # How to Get Your Free Cloud Trial Account
 Please click on the following link to create your <a class=“trial-link” href="https://myservices.us.oraclecloud.com/mycloud/signup?language=en&sourceType=:ex:tb:::RC_NAMK181011P00041:ATPHOL&SC=:ex:tb:::RC_NAMK181011P00041:ATPHOL&pcode=NAMK181011P00041" target="_trial">Free Account</a>, and complete all the required steps to get your free Oracle Cloud Trial Account.
-When you complete the registration process you'll receive a $300 credit that will enable you to complete the lab for free.
+When you complete the registration process you'll receive a $300 credit that will enable you to complete the guide  for free.
 Additionally, you'll have 1000s of hours left over to continue to explore the Oracle Cloud.

   - Soon after requesting your trial you will receive the following email.
-You may begin working on Lab 100.
+You may begin working on guide  100.

   ![](images/readme/code_9.png)